 Among inmate populations, 80 percent have a history of abusing drugs or alcohol, and about half are clinically addicted to one or both.
 The percentages are the same among juvenile offenders, which shows that the problematic association between criminal behavior and drinking tends to develop early in life.

 Alcohol-Related Crime Prevention Methods

-While there is no surefire way to prevent any and all alcohol-related crimes there are some measures that can be put into action to reduce the number of potential situations that are known to cause such crimes.
+There is no surefire way to prevent any and all alcohol-related crimes.
+However, there are preventive measures that will likely reduce their rate of occurrence:

-- While banning alcohol altogether is a very unlikely scenario; creating curfews for alcohol serving and consumption that target the specific periods, when alcohol-related crimes are the most prominent, might prove like a good start to finding a solution.
+- While banning alcohol altogether is an improbable scenario, creating curfews for alcohol serving and consumption that target the specific periods when alcohol-related crimes are the most prominent can have a positive impact.

-- And lastly creating a more affordable and accessible rehabilitation system for those addicted to alcohol will help those with alcohol dependency get back into society more easily, instead of having to resort to criminal activity in order to sustain their addiction.
+- Creating a more affordable and accessible rehabilitation system for those addicted to alcohol can help those with chemical dependency make a successful transition back into society, eliminating their need to depend on criminal activity to sustain their addictions.